-You can adjust the DPI for you mouse, and even have different DPI's for the X and Y axis.
+You can adjust the DPI for your mouse, and even have different DPI's for the X and Y axis.
 You can configure the number of predefined stages and the DPI setting for each stage.

-Acceleration: The rate of increase of speed
+Acceleration: The rate of increase in speed

 Polling rate: Change between the following: 125, 500 and 1000Hz polling

-Theres not much we can do with the lighting, we can turn on and off the two independent zones: the scroll wheel and the logo on the palm rest of the mouse.
+There's not much we can do with the lighting, we can turn on and off the two independent zones: the scroll wheel and the logo on the palm rest of the mouse.

 As for the Macros its a fairly straight forward configuration.
 Create a name for your macro, and then either manually enter your key presses or record them directly.

 The Macro section has some nice ideas as well.
-They could of made it easier to browse your macros, or even group them together as a set for a game.
+They could have made it easier to browse your macros, or even group them together as a set for a game.
 The Synapse software allows to export